containers/bootc/docs/src/building/users-and-groups.md

 a common default for generic base images is to have both be machine-local persistent state.
 In this model `/home` would be a symlink to `/var/home/someuser`.

-But it is also valid to default to having e.g. `/home` be a `tmpfs` to ensure user data is cleaned up across reboots (and this pairs particularly well with a transient `/etc` as well).

 #### Injecting users and SSH keys via at system provisioning time

 For base images where `/etc` and `/var` are configured to persist by default, it